chandra-rao-ntk/test/README.md

 USERNAME = "admin"
 PASSWORD = "REPLACE_ME"

-# You can list as many IPs as you want here
+# List as many IPs as you want to check
 IPS_TO_CHECK = [
     "10.232.64.10",
     # "10.1.2.3",